sirjonasxx/G-Earth/Extensions.md

+# Warning - this wiki page is outdated

 G-Earth supports console & GUI extensions, this page is focused on extension structure and development.

 Visit https://github.com/sirjonasxx/G-Earth-template-extensions to start from a minimalistic template extension